 In our view, affordability represents the crux of the drug-pricing problem.
 Today, patients do not benefit from rebates and discounts provided by manufacturers to pharmacy benefit managers and other participants in the U.S. health care system.
 Consumers in Medicare and those without insurance pay based on a drug’s full list price, while manufacturers are compensated based on a discounted price.
 This gap unnecessarily distorts the market, is expensive for consumers and the government, and rightly needs to be fixed.

 Hopefully, any new policy will not discourage private investment in advanced medical research, which could be a key outcome of government-directed pricing.
 But even then, the true impact would depend on how a “fair” price is determined.
-Drug development is extremely risky and expensive, with industry research showing 90% of compounds never make it out of clinical trials and the median cost of development roughly $1 billion.2 The mRNA technology used in COVID-19 vaccines, for one, has been under development for decades, with companies laboring to produce mRNA-based vaccines long before the coronavirus emerged.
-We believe the Biden administration’s proposal to allocate more funds to advanced medical research recognizes the importance of drug development, and that medicines which improve the standard of care for patients must be rewarded.
+Drug development is extremely risky and expensive, with industry research showing 90% of compounds never make it out of clinical trials and the median cost of development roughly US$1 billion.2 The mRNA technology used in COVID-19 vaccines, for one, has been under development for decades, with companies labouring to produce mRNA-based vaccines long before the coronavirus emerged.
+We believe the Biden administration’s proposal to allocate more funds to advanced medical research recognises the importance of drug development, and that medicines which improve the standard of care for patients must be rewarded.

 In the meantime, the drug-pricing debate could lead to near-term volatility for biopharma stocks.
 As always, we encourage investors to take the long view.
 Policy is never as straightforward as it seems.
 Excessive drug pricing has rarely been a sustainable path to growth.
-(Consider the blowback Biogen received for pricing its controversial Alzheimer’s drug at $56,000 per year.)
+(Consider the blowback Biogen received for pricing its controversial Alzheimer’s drug at US$56,000 per year.)
 And in our view, Democrats will not want to be accused of slowing medical innovation, particularly after U.S. biopharma’s successful response to the pandemic and given increasing competition from China.
 In the end, the uncertainty of what’s to come may prove worse than the actual outcome.
 Investors may benefit by staying focused on more likely feats – such as those all-important medical breakthroughs.

 1A futile task, relating to the story of Sisyphus, a character in Greek mythology who was doomed to push an immense boulder up a hill, only to have it roll down every time he got near the top.